theiconic/docker-nginx-akeneo/README.md

     Or 127.0.0.1 if not using docker machine
 ```
+You could also edit the `/etc/hosts` on your docker machine too if have need for such :)

 ## # Behat Setup
 Akeneo comes bundled with great BDD that runs off Behat amongst others, to harness hacking, you could enable the Behat service.